dupr/duprkit/doc/faq.md

 * Where is the resulting `.deb` files?

-DUPR, or .durpkg are not designed to deliver `.deb` files.
+DUPR, or .rcp are not designed to deliver `.deb` files.
 It's recommended to build everything locally after careful review.

 * Why is this project hosted on GitHub instead of Debian's Salsa server?